Reviews You Can Rely On

 Portability

 The inReach Messenger weighs 4.0 ounces and measures 3.1 x 2.5 x .9 inches.
-It is the first new satellite messenger in a few years that isn't smaller than previous versions.
-It isn't a ton bigger or heavier than other close competitors, but the plateauing of miniaturization suggests that we won't see great improvements in portability for a while.
+It isn't a ton bigger or heavier than other close competitors.

-For the few grams and tiny bit of additional bulk, you get a bigger battery and bigger antenna.
+You get a bigger battery and antenna for the few grams and tiny bit of additional bulk.
 Also, as compared to the closest competitors, the inReach Messenger is a simpler, smoother shape — a rectangle with no protrusions or dangles.

 garmin inreach messenger - the inreach messenger is heavier than its closest sibling, but...